 Kantun-Chi

 Cenotes, or sinkholes, are dotted all over the peninsula, so a visit to at least three is a must.
 Cenotes were a big part of ancient Maya life and their importance becomes apparent as you explore these hidden worlds.
 Kantun-Chi eco-park stands out, as it has four cenotes.
 You can easily explore one or all four in a day.
-Each cenote is shaped differently and the limestone formations are unique.
+Each cenote is shaped differently, and the limestone formations are unique.
 Visiting Kantun-Chi is an easy trip from Playa Del Carmen and is inexpensive via colectivos.
 Taxis are also an inexpensive option, but they will cost considerably more from Cancun.
 Location details and more information can be found at www.kantunchi.com.

 Rio Secreto